-Recently, stock markets in general, and the market for life sciences technology companies in particular, have experienced significant price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose stock is experiencing those price and volume fluctuations.
+Recently, stock markets in general, and the market for life sciences technology companies in particular, have experienced significant price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose stock is experiencing those price and volume fluctuations, particularly in light of the current COVID-19 pandemic.
 Broad market and industry factors may seriously affect the market price of our Common Stock, regardless of our actual operating performance.
 These fluctuations may be even more pronounced in the trading market for our Common Stock and warrants.
 Following periods of such volatility in the market price of a company's securities, securities class action litigation has often been brought against that company.